fttlov/JCAdvance/README.md

 ← Choose your language

 ## What is it
 **Joy-Con Advance** is an Xbox/DS4 gamepad emulator featuring advanced options for Joy-Cons, Pro Controllers, DualShock 4, and DualSense Edge.
-It is based on the [DSAdvance](https://github.com/r57zone/DSAdvance) project by r57zone.
+It is based on the DSAdvanceproject by r57zone.

 ## Basic features of the original:
 - Assign gamepad buttons to emulate Xbox buttons or keyboard/mouse keys (a separate profile for each) <br>